itajaja/look-ma/README.md

 ## Updating your project

-you can simply modify the `src` field in the look-ma.json (if necessary), and simply rerun
+you can simply modify the `lookma` field in the package.json (if necessary), and simply rerun

 ```
 look-ma
 ```

+you can add additional fields to the package.json. your changes will be merged and override the fields in the boilerplate package.json

 ## Eject